timescale/docs/timescaledb/overview/release-notes/index.md

 [release notes email updates](https://www.timescale.com/signup/release-notes).
 </highlight>

+## 2.10.0 (2023-02-21)

+This release contains new features and bug fixes since the 2.9.3 release.
+We deem it moderate priority for upgrading.

+This release includes these noteworthy features:
+* Joins in continuous aggregates
+* Re-architecture of how compression works: ~2x improvement on INSERT rate into compressed chunks.
+* Full PostgreSQL 15 support for all existing features.
+Support for the newly introduced MERGE command on hypertables will be introduced on a follow-up release.

+**PostgreSQL 12 deprecation announcement**
+We will continue supporting PostgreSQL 12 until July 2023.
+Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 12 support will not be included going forward.

+**Old format of Continuous Aggregates deprecation announcement** TimescaleDB 2.7 introduced a new format for continuous aggregates that improves performance.
+All instances with Continuous Aggregates using the old format should [migrate to the new format](https://docs.timescale.com/api/latest/continuous-aggregates/cagg_migrate/) by July 2023, when support for the old format will be removed.
+Sooner to that time, we will announce the specific version of TimescaleDB in which support for this feature will not be included going forward.

+**Features**
+* #4874 Allow joins in continuous aggregates
+* #4926 Refactor INSERT into compressed chunks
+* #5241 Allow RETURNING clause when inserting into compressed chunks
+* #5245 Manage life-cycle of connections via memory contexts
+* #5246 Make connection establishment interruptible
+* #5253 Make data node command execution interruptible
+* #5262 Extend enabling compression on a continuous aggregrate with 'compress_segmentby' and 'compress_orderby' parameters

+**Bugfixes**
+* #5214 Fix use of prepared statement in async module
+* #5218 Add role-level security to job error log
+* #5239 Fix next_start calculation for fixed schedules
+* #5290 Fix enabling compression on continuous aggregates with columns requiring quotation

+**Thanks**
+* @henriquegelio for reporting the issue on fixed schedules

 ## What's new in TimescaleDB 2.9:

 * Hierarchical Continuous Aggregates (aka Continuous Aggregate on top of another Continuous Aggregate)